 Dr. Abrams, however, refuses simply disappear, or to cede his institution to opponents of open inquiry and viewpoint diversity.
 Nor does he allow illiberal actors define the academy – neither for himself nor the public.
 Instead, Dr. Abrams remains as committed as ever to highlighting positive developments, identifying exemplars, and formulating constructive and data-driven approaches to the challenges universities face.
 Responding to unjust treatment with this kind of grace requires a level of courage and moral conviction that we desperately need more of within institutions of higher learning – and indeed our society more broadly.

-Selected media publications, scholarly essays and books by Samuel Abrams available here.
+Selected media publications and scholarly essays by Samuel Abrams can be found here.